Saudi Arabia: Health and safety

 - Employers and employees have various duties regarding health and safety.
 (See Duties on employers and employees)

 - There is no general statutory requirement for employers to appoint safety representatives, and no statutory entitlement for employees to elect or appoint such representatives.
 (See Safety representatives)

-- The Ministry of Labour is responsible, through its labour inspectors, for monitoring and enforcing the application of employment legislation, including health and safety provisions.
+- The Ministry of Human Resources and Social Development is responsible, through its labour inspectors, for monitoring and enforcing the application of employment legislation, including health and safety provisions.
 (See Enforcement and penalties)